-Based on the Applicants' most recent demand forecast (Exh.
-SDGE-12 at 85 and 159), peak demand could be as high as 590 MMcfd by winter 2020/21, and their capacity is 595 MMcfd with Line 1600 at 512 psig.
+Based on the Applicants' most recent demand forecast (Ex.
+SDGE-12 at 85 and 159), peak demand will be 590 MMcfd by winter 2020/21, and their capacity is 595 MMcfd with Line 1600 at 512 psig.
 It will take up to four years to pressure test Line 1600 (i.e., conclude by winter 2021/2022 if they initiate hydrotesting in 2018).
 Therefore, Line 1600 could run at 512 psig until it can be pressure tested.
 Then, based on results of the hydrotest and/or potential RFO, pressure would then be reduced permanently to 320 psig (or roughly equivalent) and their peak winter capacity reduced to 570 MMcfd.
 In 2022/23 the Utilities' forecast anticipates a 1-in-10 cold day peak of up to 572 MMCfd.
 Hence, the Applicants would need only 2 MMcfd to ensure reliability for winter 2022/23.

-Under the above assumptions, at least two options are available to meet the potential 2 MMcfd deficit.
-One scenario is that 2 MMcfd could be replaced by four years of firm supply from Otay Mesa receipt point (e.g., Costa Azul LNG or El Paso supply or both).
-The remaining 2 MMcfd might also be replaced by battery storage.
+Under the above assumptions, at least two options are available to meet the 2 MMcfd deficit.
+A likely scenario is that 2 MMcfd could be replaced by four years of firm supply from Otay Mesa receipt point (e.g., Costa Azul LNG or El Paso supply or both) OR the remaining 2 MMcfd could be replaced by new battery storage installations at key locations.

 The Applicants' forecast is for a 563 MMcfd cold-day peak in 2023/24, and this drops to 546 MMcfd by 2035/36.
 Line 3010 can provide 570 MMcfd as a standalone pipeline without Line 1600 in service.
-Therefore, with the battery storage that SDG&E is already required to procure in large quantity (up to 331 MW procured by 2020 with 96.65 MW procured as of February 2017; D.17-04-039), we believe that the capacity reduction from derating Line 1600 to

-320 psig could, at least partially, be accounted for by SDG&E's battery storage procurements.
-Either of the two options presented or similar options, would likely ensure reliability, and this could be further explored via the results of a RFO as discussed in the following section.
+Therefore, with the battery storage that SDG&E is already required to procure in large quantity (up to 331 MW procured by 2020 with 96.65 MW procured as of February 2017; D.17-04-039), we believe that the capacity reduction from derating Line 1600 to 320 psig could, ultimately, be accounted for by SDG&E's battery storage procurements.
+Either of the two options presented or similar options, would ensure reliability and this could be explored via the results of a RFO as discussed in the following section.

-The RFO could also explore what options are available if the pressure of Line 1600 is lowered to 320 psig (a 25 MMcfd reduction) or if a greater amount of supply is required by the SDG&E service area (up to 400 MMcfd).
-Assuming Line 3010 has a total capacity of 570 MMcfd (without Line 1600 in service) and 1-in-10 cold day demand declines from 590 MMcfd during 2020/21 to 572 MMcfd during 2022/23 when Line 3602 would theoretically be operational, accessing 400 MMcfd capacity at Otay Mesa or other battery or "minimal footprint" alternatives could help address the anticipated capacity reduction.
+The RFO could also explore what options are available if Line 1600 is derated to 320 psig (a 25 MMcfd reduction) or if a greater amount of supply is required by the SDG&E service area (up to 400 MMcfd).
+Assuming Line 3010 has a total capacity of 570 MMcfd (without Line 1600 in service) and 1-in-10 cold day demand declines from 590 MMcfd during 2020/2130 to 572 MMcfd during 2022/23 when Line 3602 would theoretically be operational, accessing 400 MMcfd capacity at Otay Mesa or other battery or "minimal footprint" alternatives could help address any shortfall.

-In summary, based on the previous market analysis, the Applicants have not justified why a 200 MMcfd capacity increase at tremendous expense is needed to meet a relatively small reduction of 25 MMcfd if the MAOP of Line 1600 is lowered.
-This reduction can be met through various supply alternatives subject to verification via the results of a RFO.
+In summary, based on the previous market analysis, Applicants have not justified why a 200 MMcf pipeline at tremendous expense is needed to meet a relatively small deficit of 25 MMcfd if Line 1600 is derated.
+This supply deficit can be met through various supply alternatives subject to verification via the results of a RFO.
 This expense is particularly concerning in an era of declining demand.
-Line 3602 is unnecessary to attain the objective of operational flexibility to manage stress conditions.
+Line 3602 is unnecessary to attain the alleged fundamental objective of operational flexibility to manage stress conditions.
 It is unnecessary to attain the objective of minimizing dependence on a single pipeline.
 And it is unnecessary to attain the objective of implementing safety requirements for existing Line 1600, which will be separately addressed in the second half of this decision.

-&lt;sup>31 During the 2020/21 time frame this assumes that volumes are broken down as follows: Core at 374 MMcfd, electric generation at 154 MMcfd, and non-core commercial and industrial at 62 MMcfd.
+30 During the 2020/21 time frame this assumes that volumes are broken down as follows: Core at 374 MMcfd, electric generation at 154 MMcfd, and non-core commercial and industrial at 62 MMcfd.